 If you want to switch to ethical banking, you need first to determine if your current bank is ethical or not.
 While you can ask your bank for information about where they invest money, you may also want to research and ensure that the bank isn’t supporting companies that are indulging in harmful activities.

-If your current bank isn’t ethical, it’s time to find one that is.
+If your current bank isn’t ethical or you think it is engaging with greenwashing, it’s time to revisit your options and find a bank that matches your moral compass.
 You can assess a range of ethical banks and financial institutions, and once you find the right one, move your account to that bank.

 While browsing through your options for choosing the best ethical savings account, you may want to consider: